Introducing – Some Big Ideas

 C. For a World That Hates and Fears Them

-In fact, the prose magazines did continue the tradition of the heroic superhuman throughout the 1940s and ’50s, and yet even as the trope died out there, especially in the latter decade’s shift to the paperback market, this era set the archetypes for modern adventure protagonists, whatever their stylized self-consciousness or relative complexity.
-Indeed, it seems no accident that Joseph Campbell’s The Hero with a Thousand Faces was published in 1949, at the height of this pop culture craze (before Anglo-America really began to question itself).
+In fact, the prose magazines did continue the tradition of the heroic superhuman throughout the 1940s and ’50s, and yet even as the trope died out there, especially in the 1950s shift to the paperback market, this era set the archetypes for modern adventure protagonists, whatever their stylized self-consciousness or relative complexity.
+Indeed, it seems no accident that Joseph Campbell’s The Hero with a Thousand Faces was published in 1949, at the height of this pop culture craze (a decade before Anglo-America really began to question itself).

 This 200-page story introduced the titular Slans as what the SFE terms a “pariah elite,” a phrase coined by critic Roz Kaveney “as shorthand for the common genre trope of a specifically gifted but also distrusted, feared, and/or persecuted minority.”
 Sound familiar?
 In Slan, this is presented as an offshoot mutant race who are all telepaths and must remain in hiding from a humanity that hates and fears them—but that is also envious of their inborn psi powers and superhuman physical traits, including an accelerated healing factor.
 The human world is effectively a police state seeking the Slans’ annihilation even as the persecuted try to save themselves and a bigoted world imperiled not just by humanity’s “racial” hatred but that of another mutant faction, what one could easily call a “brotherhood of evil mutants.”